chuahjiajie/tp/docs/DeveloperGuide.md

 More details of these specific features in the future.

+### Attendance Tracking

+After members of a CCA has been added to CCA Manager, it is expected to be able to track their attendance.
+This will be displayed below their CCA.

+An example command for setting attendance is ``setatt index att\9 s\10``.
+Which means "Set the attendance of person at index to be 9 out of 10 sessions".
+The process is as follows.

+1. Retrieve the attendance information of John Doe.
+2. Edit the attendance details according to the input.
+3. Update the attendance details of the person in the model.

+#### \[Proposed\]
+An example command for setting the number of sessions is ``setsess index s\10``.
+Which means "Set the number of sessions of person at index to be 10".
+The process is as follows.

+1. Retrieve the attendance information of John Doe.
+2. Increment the attendance value by 1.
+3. Update the attendance details of the person in the model.

+#### \[Proposed\]
+An example command for incrementing attendance is ``incatt index``.
+Which means "Increment the attendance of person at index by 1".
+The process is as follows.

+1. Retrieve the attendance information of John Doe.
+2. Edit the session detail according to the input.
+3. Update the attendance details of the person in the model.

 ### \[Proposed\] Feedback to App Developers and CCA Excos

 After using the app (CCA Manager), there will be certain features that